 - using adoption facilitators (allowed in only a few states and some foreign countries);

 - doing the work yourself (permitted for some international adoptions) with the aid of in-country assistance.

-Since adoption laws in the state where you live govern your options, it is essential that you know what types of placements are allowed or not allowed by your state’s laws.
+Since adoption laws in the state where you live govern your options, you must know what types of placements are allowed or not allowed by your state’s laws.
 If you pursue an adoption across state lines, you must comply with the laws in both states before the child can join your family.
-States have enacted interstate compacts, or legislation that governs how children can be placed across state lines.
+States have enacted interstate compacts or legislation that governs how children can be placed across state lines.